Logius-standaarden/API-Design-Rules/DesignRules.md

          <ul>
             <li> Step 1: The API MUST meet the prerequisets to be tested.
 These include that an OAS file (openapi.json) is publicly available, parsable, all $refs are resolvable and paths are defined.</li>
             <li> Step 2: The openapi.yaml MAY be available.
 If available it MUST contain yaml, be readable and parsable.</li>
-            <li> Step 3: The openapi.yaml MUST contain the same OpenAPI Specification as the openapi.json.</li>
+            <li> Step 3: The openapi.yaml MUST contain the same OpenAPI Description as the openapi.json.</li>
             <li> Step 4: The CORS header Access-Control-Allow-Origin MUST allow all origins.</li>
          </ul>
       </dd>